Maui Coral Reefs: 7 Ways to Help

 Citizen Science Projects Include:

-Earthdive – Earthdive is a revolutionary concept in citizen science and a global research project for millions of recreational scuba divers, snorkelers, and others who can help preserve our oceans’ health and diversity. |
+| Earthdive is a novel citizen science concept and a global research project that engages millions of recreational scuba divers, snorkelers, and others to help preserve the health and diversity of the oceans. |

-Project AWARE – Focusing on critical issues, Project AWARE empowers thousands of divers in more than 182 countries to work together for a clean, healthy, and abundant ocean planet. |
+| Project AWARE focuses on critical issues and empowers thousands of divers in more than 182 countries to work together for a clean, healthy, and abundant ocean planet. |

-ReefQuest – Founded by 18-year-old Dylan Vecchione, ReefQuest is a nonprofit project dedicated to showing kids how they can become marine environmental stewards with sufficient education and tools to do so.
-ReefQuest truly fosters marine ecological stewardship through citizen science. |
+| ReefQuest—Founded by Dylan Vecchione at 18, ReefQuest is a nonprofit project that provides children with sufficient education and tools to become marine environmental stewards.
+It truly fosters marine ecological stewardship through citizen science. |

 Final Thought